KermitEmperor/CuriosBackSlot/README.md

 ### Tip
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B6TMVJ8)

-### Datapacks
+### Resource Pack
-Add items which can be worn on the back or belt via a datapack.
 To adjust the position and size of the rendered items, a resource pack is needed.
 Back Weapon Slot uses the head renderer which can be set or configured in the models folder and looks like this:

 ```json
 "head": {